davemeurer/github-action/README.md

 # GitHub Action for Synopsys Detect

-This Action is for scanning vulnerabilities on your source code, it enables scanning a repository with [`Synopsys Detect`](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/62423113/Synopsys+Detect), Synopsys Detect (formerly Hub Detect) consolidates the functionality of Black Duck™ and Coverity™ on Polaris™ tools into a single tool.
-Synopsys Detect also makes it easier to set up and scan code bases using a variety of languages and package managers.
+The Synopsys Detect GitHub Action makes it easy to scan GitHub repositories with Synopsys Application Security tools, which includes the scanning functionality of Coverity on Polaris and Black Duck.
+[Synopsys Detect](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/62423113/Synopsys+Detect) makes it easy to set up and scan code bases that use a variety of languages and package managers.
+The Synopsys Detect GitHub Action allows your organization to easily add vulnerability testing on a variety of Github Platform events, such as push, pull, issue, and release.

 ## Usage

 Including Synopsys detect in your workflow is fairly simple.
-Just select Synopsys-detect from [Github Marketplace](https://github.com/marketplace/actions/) and click on use the latest version to include it in your workspace.
-Detailed description on using Actions is provided by Github [Learn more](https://help.github.com/en/articles/creating-a-workflow-with-github-actions) about creating a workflow and adding new actions to the workflow.
+Just install Synopsys Detect from the [Github Marketplace](https://github.com/marketplace/actions/).
+A detailed description on using Actions is provided by Github.
+[Learn more](https://help.github.com/en/articles/creating-a-workflow-with-github-actions) about creating a workflow and adding new actions to the workflow.

 ## Basic Usage